mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-01-20-docker-compose.md

 2. **Security issues.** Docker automatically punches holes in the local firewall, which is very convenient for users and hackers alike.
 Compose seems to be lacking some of the items you can specify in a Kubernetes securityContext that are now considered best-practice, like readOnlyRootFileSystem, seccomp profiles, and runAsUser.
 Also the docker socket badly needs more fine-grained permissions.

-3. **Limited functionality.** Without the abstractions that e.g. Kubernetes provides for ingress, storage classes, interaction with hardware like GPUs, and extensibility via CRDs, productions apps are left with limited ability to adapt to production pressures.
+3. **Limited functionality.** Without the abstractions that e.g. Kubernetes provides for ingress, storage classes, interaction with hardware like GPUs, and extensibility via CRDs, production apps are left with limited ability to adapt to production pressures.

 4. **Weaker ecosystem.** Every non-trivial production app needs a constellation of supporting services such as logging, monitoring, security tools, backup solutions, CI/CD tools, and more.
 In the Kubernetes ecosystem, there are cutting-edge FOSS solutions to each of those problems that can be installed with a single `helm install` or `kubectl apply` command.